 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Traumatic brain injury, stroke, encephalitis, hydrocephalus, epilepsy, multiple sclerosis, Parkinson's disease, mild cognitive impairment, neurodegenerative conditions, neuropsychological assessment, neurorehabilitation, cognitive rehabilitation, CBT, Alzheimer's, vascular, lewy body, frontotemporal dementia, memory disorders, physical disabilities, health conditions, challenging behaviour, clinical psychologist, psychology.

-Further information on fees, terms and conditions are available on request.
+Further details on fees, terms and conditions are available on request.
 For self-referrals, payment for the first session is required at least 72 hours prior to the appointment via bank transfer.
 Non-attendance without notification will be charged for at the full session rate.
 A cancellation fee of 50% of the session will be applied if less than 48 hours notice is provided.

 I am based in Sussex, and can travel to see clients within the region.
 Alternatively, I have access to comfortable therapy rooms in Shoreham Osteopathy Centre, a couple of minutes walk from the train station.
 Free parking is available.

 I am available early evenings, and all day Friday and Saturday.